Well, let me introduce myself. I am patyt, a mechatronics engineer and philosopher of technology. Below is a short version of my story.

 During the summer of 1991, at the center of a booming industrial city in Mexico, “I was born with blood on my hands and had all the signs of a bleeding heart”. ¹ That’s just a poetic way of saying I was a privileged middle class child who soon started carrying the weight of ecocide and global inequality on her shoulders :):(

 This attitude has led me to take academic, working, and creative opportunities in an insanely wide range of fields.
-I’ve done jobs in automation and electrical design, music gigs, journalism, historical and philosophical research, photography, a whole lotta activism, the coordination of cultural events and festivals, among other crazy activities.
+I’ve done jobs as an automation and electrical engineer, journalism, historical and philosophical research, photography, music, a whole lotta activism, the organization of cultural events, among other crazy activities.

 Despite the fact that I’ve walked a sinuous life path, the end goal does seem to become clearer with each passing day:

 I want to create new ways of understanding the complex, interwoven dynamics between social and technological developments.
 In other words, I want to grasp our history as it unfolds: looking at the past to learn how modern civilization arrived to its current predicaments, and looking into the future with unleashed imagination to propose solutions for the new generations to survive and thrive.